 We’ve provided the lyrics to a few Cornish songs below but if you’d like to find more of the lyrics to 64 different Sea Shanties and help the RNLI, please purchase our Charity Songbook…

-The Mullion Inn Singers are a group of local people who sing together and perform for charity.
-They have produced a PDF song book for you to download which has the lyrics of many of the songs that are sung around Cornwall.
+We have a PDF song book for you to download which has the lyrics of many of the songs that are sung around Cornwall.
 All proceeds from this download is used to buy equipment for the benefit of the crews of our local RNLI stations.

 All proceeds in aid of the RNLI